Recipes

 Custom Logger

-We can create a custom logger to log errors, uncatched exceptions, and also be called by Tracy\Debugger::log().
-Logger implements the interface Tracy\ILogger.
+We can create a custom logger that will log errors, uncaught exceptions, and will also be invoked by the Tracy\Debugger::log() method.
+The logger must implement the Tracy\ILogger interface.

 use Tracy\ILogger;